-It can be handy to receive advice on your finances and investments from a qualified professional, but its a good idea to understand the payment structure your planner may implement for their services.
-There isn’t a set, industry-wide scale of fees, which means there can be a range in what financial planners charge clients.
+It can be handy to receive advice on your finances and investments from a qualified professional, and it’s a good idea to understand the payment structure your planner may implement for their services up front.
+There isn’t a set industry-wide scale of fees, which means there can be a range in what financial planners charge clients.
 In this article, we look at the types of services provided by financial planners, and the common types of charges they could incur.

 What do financial planners do?

-It’s worth noting that financial planners can also be referred to as financial advisers; it’s a different title, but there isn’t really a big difference in what they do.
-You can engage a financial planner for a range of needs, whether it’s a question about the best way to invest your savings, looking at your life insurance needs, or putting in place a long-term plan for retirement
+It’s worth noting that financial planners can also be referred to as financial advisers.
+You can engage a financial planner for a range of needs, whether it’s a question about the best way to invest your savings, looking at your life insurance needs, or putting in place a long-term plan for retirement.

 A financial planner will assess your current financial situation and provide advice to try to help you meet any financial goals you’ve set.
-These goals may be short-, medium-, or long-term and may require a combination of different financial strategies, products and instruments in order to be met.
+These goals may be short, medium, or long-term and may require a combination of different financial strategies and products in order to be met.

-You may have a general idea of what you want to do, but a financial planner will generally be able to advise you on some of the different options available to reach your financial goals, and the one that is most likely to get you where you want to be.
-A financial planner can take into account a range of factors such as the law, tax effects, and the complexity in financial products, which is what makes their services valuable.
+You may have a general idea of what steps you’d like to take, but a financial planner will generally be able to advise you on some of the different options available to reach your financial goals, and the one they believe is most likely to get you where you want to be.
+A financial planner can take into account a range of factors such as the law, tax effects, and the complexity in financial products, which is what can make their services valuable.

 How much does it cost to hire a financial planner?

-Financial planners and advisers are legally allowed to charge as much as they like for their services – so it’s important you shop around to find an adviser who you trust, but also one that you can afford.
+Financial planners and advisers are legally allowed to charge as much as they like for their services – so it’s important to consider shopping around to find an adviser who you trust and can afford.
 That being said, it may help you to understand how financial planners are paid, and what you do and don’t have to pay for when engaging their services.

 How do financial planners make money?

 A commission is a payment based on how much of a product is sold.
-In a financial planning context, it could be a percentage of the premium you pay for insurance.
-Commission used to be the most common payment model for financial advice, but the Future of Financial Advice (FoFA) reforms banned commissions on new investments and super products from 1 July 2013.
-However, if you bought a financial product before 1 July 2013, it can still pay ongoing commissions to your financial planner.
-A financial planner can still receive commissions on some new products, such as life insurance, but they must tell you if this is how they are being paid.
+In a financial planning context, it could be a percentage of the premium you pay for insurance, for example, and will typically be paid by the financial institution offering the product.
+Commissions used to be the most common payment model for financial advice, but the Future of Financial Advice (FoFA) reforms banned commissions on new investments and super products from 1 July 2013.
+However, if you bought such a product before 1 July 2013, it can still yield ongoing commissions for your financial planner.
+A financial planner can still receive commissions on some new products, such as stand-alone life insurance, but they must tell you if this is how they are being paid.

 Asset-based (portfolio percentage) fee

-- If your portfolio is on the larger side, you may find you’re paying more money for less effort compared to someone with a smaller portfolio – for example, it may not take much additional effort for an adviser to advise on a $1 million portfolio vs. a $2 million portfolio.
+- If your portfolio is on the larger side, you may find you’re paying more money for less effort compared to someone with a smaller portfolio – for example, it may not take much additional effort for an adviser to advise on a $2 million portfolio compared to a $1 million portfolio.

 - A flat percentage fee doesn’t necessarily encourage your adviser to work hard to grow your wealth for you – while their fees will grow as the value of your portfolio grows, they will still receive a payment even if the value of your investments have fallen.